SoftwareAG/cumulocity-remote-access-local-proxy/docs/DEVELOPMENT.md

 ## Project tasks

 Project tasks can be run via the `invoke` command.
-But before the command is installed you need to install all the python dependenies by running:
+But before the command is installed you need to install all the python dependencies by running:

 ```sh
 pip3 install -r requirements.txt -r requirements-dev.txt